Phoenix101135/HackItOut_Pathshala/README.md

 PathShala uses an AI based recommendation sysytem to give recommendation to the students for joining groups according to their interests,strength and Weaknesess.

-This app is developed under 24 hours for a submission in [Scalar Hackathon]()
+This app is developed under 24 hours for a submission in [HackItOut Hackathon](https://hackitout.devpost.com/)

 ## Tech Stack